MarionSauvage/DL_Project_CS/README.md

 ├── main_segmentation.py
 ├── main_output_display.py
 ├── preprocessing.py
+├── requirements.txt
 └── .gitignore
 ```

 * In the **root** directory, we have :
    - `preprocessing.py` which is used to process the dataset before applying classification or segmentation codes.
     - There is as well a `data_vizualisation.ipynb`, a jupyter notebook allowing to get a better understanding of the dataset.
     - There 2 main files `main_classification.py`and `main_segmentation.py` which respectively allow to perform classification and segmentation on the dataset.
+    - `requirements.txt` that contains the libraries needed to run the code

 * In the **images** directory, one finds the images present in the README.